jaantollander/containers/README.md

 Idea

-* We build OCI compliant containers using Docker and Dockerfile format such that they are compatible with Apptainer.
+* We build containers that are OCI compliant and compatible with Apptainer.
 * We will push the container images to GitHub container registry.
 * We will pull the container images from the GitHub container registry using Apptainer.
 * We will run the container images using Apptainer.